Sandy beaches, beautiful architecture, lively atmosphere and delicious food are some of the best things that Malaga has to offer.

 So what tapas do you need to try in Granada?

-- Habas con jamón
+- Habas con jamón (sautéed broad beans with ham)

-- Berenjenas con miel de caña
+- Berenjenas con miel de caña (fried aubergines with a drizzle of cane honey)

 If you don’t know where to eat in Granada, and you don’t have the time to research which tapa bars are the best, it’s definitely worth booking a food tour.

-Apart from these delicious tapas, you can’t miss out on the opportunity to try piononos – a spongy small cylinder pastry with syrup and topped with toasted cream.
+Apart from these delicious tapas, you can’t miss out on the opportunity to try piononos – a spongy small cylinder pastry with syrup topped with toasted cream.
 The best place to eat them is Pastelerías Casa YSLA.

 Sierra Nevada is a mountain range in which you can see the highest mountain in the Iberian Peninsula, El Mulhacén (3482 metres), and other impressive mountains like Veleta.